 Every person has to have some form of government photo ID to get through security.
-This includes driver’s licenses up to a year old, passports or birth certificates if they have a photo identifying them.
+This includes a driver’s license (can be expired for up to 1 year), passports or birth certificates if they have a photo identifying them.
 You can also go to the DMV and get a state issued ID.

 Q: Are meals served on the flight?

 Breakfast is offered at the airport prior to boarding the plane.
 Lunch and dinner are provided during the trip.